TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Task Description

 \textbf{Task A: Judgment Prediction:} This is a binary classification problem.
-Given the factual information of the legal judgment as input, the objective is to predict whether the decision favors or goes against the appellant.
-The prediction is represented by binary labels: "1" indicates that the appeal is accepted (i.e., if any part of the appeal is accepted, the decision is considered in favor of the appellant), while "0" indicates that the appeal is rejected.
+Given the factual information of a legal case, the goal is to predict whether the judgment favors the appellant or not.
+A label of "1" denotes acceptance (including partially accepted cases), and "0" denotes complete rejection.

-\textbf{Task B: Rationale Explanation:} This subtask involves generating an explanation or rationale that justifies the predicted decision based on the provided factual information of the case.
-The goal is to provide a clear understanding of the reasoning behind the predicted outcome, grounded in the facts presented.
+\textbf{Task B: Rationale Explanation:} This subtask involves generating a textual explanation for the predicted decision.
+The rationale should be grounded in the provided factual information and reflect the reasoning that supports the outcome.

-Figure~\ref{fig:fjpe_task_framework} in the Appendix illustrates the overall process of fact-based judgment prediction and explanation employed in our study, outlining the sequential steps from prediction to explanation based on the factual data provided.
+Figure~\ref{fig:fjpe_task_framework} in the Appendix illustrates the overall FJPE pipeline, outlining the stages from fact input to prediction and explanation generation.